hkobir/Bongo-Android/README.md

    - a) Necessary explanations are described in a PDF document.
    - b) Solved prototype using differents design pattern through NetBeans IDE project template.
 3. Video Player Application
-   - Provided solution within two directories, one is containing project source code and another directory contained report explanation of design pattern of application through a pdf document.
+   - Provided solution within three directories, one is containing project source code, then apk file and another directory contained pseducode and design pattern of application through a pdf document.